TrishaChetani/AdidasShoppingUITest/README.md

-# Guide for using automation script in Hoeffner newsletter subscription
+# Guide for using test automation scripts to validate Hoeffner newsletter subscription
-- it will simulate user actions in web browser and check if function works as expected.
+- it will simulate user actions in web browser and check if functionality works as expected.

 ## Tech stacks
 - [`webdriver.io`](https://webdriver.io/)
 - Cucumber framework
 - node,npm

 ## Test Scenario : Performing a newsletter subscription Hoeffner
 ## Test Cases in Gerkins Syntax :